vaishnavitv/vaishnavitv/README.md

 ### 🙋‍♀️ Pleased to e-meet you 👋
 ___

 Chances are, I've either directed you here, or you've been spelunking through my website,  projects, and talks: in which case, welcome!
-Take a look around, read through my principles (listed below 👇), and let me know if you have any questions.
+ <br>Take a look around, read through my principles (listed below 👇), and let me know if you have any questions.
 Looking forward to working with you!

 ## Principles I believe in